sillleah/sillleah.github.io/modding/industrial-park.md

 Now that you have a clearer view of the level, you can take a look around using basic controls.
 Scroll up to zoom in, and scroll down to zoom out.
 Hold down the scroll wheel and move the mouse to pan the camera around.
 Use WASD to move the camera itself through the level.

+Alternatively, if you press Z on your keyboard, you will enter a mode in which you can turn the camera simply by moving the mouse, similar to most PC video games.
+Press Z again to exit this mode.

 Now you have a solid idea of how to open and view a level in Industrial Park.
 You can simply close the program once you are done for now.
 I'd now recommend moving on to the [Using the Editor](https://sillleah.github.io/modding/editor.html) tutorial, which essentially serves as a second part to this tutorial by demonstrating how to inspect the level and the objects within by more than just sight.